ebola and exercise

 Because health is boring.

 Disease is exciting….sexy, particularly with a new and morbidly fascinating disease like Ebola.
-In one of the interviews conducted with me by a holistic health show, the interviewer was intrigued by my statement that we needed to get some perspective on this thing; that as a society, we needed to talk publically about the risks to health that are real, are of imminent threat and are mostly in our own control.
+In one of the interviews conducted with a holistic health show, the interviewer was intrigued by my statement that we needed to get some perspective on this thing; that as a society, we needed to talk publicly about the health risks that are real, are of imminent threat, and are mostly in our control.

-But our media prefers to sound an alarm about a disease that at present time will affect only those caring for Ebola patients or traveling to Africa with the real epidemics undiscussed.
+But our media prefers to sound an alarm about a disease that will hardly affect anyone.
+At present, it will affect only those caring for Ebola patients or traveling to Africa with the real epidemics undiscussed.

-When my holistic health reporter spoke with me, he asked me what I thought was the most important way to minimize risk of contracting Ebola.
-If one researches this question at the CDC web site, one reads that the health of the individual’s immune system is the most important criterion in determining risk of contagion.
+The holistic health reporter asked me what I thought was the most important way to minimize the risk of contracting Ebola.
+If one researches this question at the CDC website, one reads that the health of the individual’s immune system is the most important criterion in determining risk of contagion.

 What is one of the most serious risk to the health of the immune system?

 Right, it is stress.
-Over many decades studies have shown the inimical effects of stress upon the immune systems of laboratory animals from the time that Hans Selye pioneered the concept through decades of excellent work by Norman Cousins, beginning with The Anatomy of an Illness in the late sixties.
+Over many decades, studies have shown the inimical effects of stress upon the immune systems of laboratory animals.
+Hans Selye pioneered the concept of stress theory. through decades of excellent work by Norman Cousins, beginning with The Anatomy of an Illness in the late sixties.

 And the safest and most effective antidotes to stress?